 - Cross stitch needle

-Download the JPG Happy Halloween cross stitch chart and either print it out or save it to your tablet or another device for easy access as you work.
+Download the Happy Halloween cross stitch chart and either print it out or save it to your tablet or another device for easy access as you work.

-Stitching the Main Design
+Stitch the Design

 Place your fabric in a hoop and mark the grid if that is helpful for you.